xavierpayne/awme/README.md

 ---------------------------------------
 True Amazon has an API, but that API also has latency.
 Sometimes it's under one second.
 Other times it can be a minute or more for each call.
 You could make 1000's of calls to awme in the same amount of time.
+There are also hard limits on how frequently Amazon will allow you to call their api's.
+AwMe's only restriction is what it can physically handle.
+If it's not enough for your use case simply launch more instances and place them behind an ELB! :)

 What are the requirements?
 --------------------------